segmentstream-com/segmentstream-com.github.io/_docs/integrations/google-adwords.md

 ### <a name="0"></a>Introduction
 ------
-With the help of DigitalDataManager, you can fully integrate the Google Adwords Dynamic Remarketing Module with your site.
+With the help of SegmentStream, you can fully integrate the Google Adwords Dynamic Remarketing Module with your site.

 [Google integration guide](https://support.google.com/tagmanager/answer/6106009?hl=en#OneTagPerFunnel)